 There are two scenarios under which you may dispose of a fixed asset.
-The first situation arises when you are eliminating a fixed asset without receiving any payment in return.
+The first situation arises when you are eliminating it without receiving any payment in return.
 This is a common situation when a fixed asset is being scrapped or given away because it is obsolete or no longer in use, and there is no resale market for it.
-In this case, you reverse any accumulated depreciation and reverse the original asset cost.
-If the asset is fully depreciated, then that is the extent of your entry.
+In this case, reverse any accumulated depreciation and reverse the original asset cost.
+If the asset is fully depreciated, then that is the extent of the entry.

 |Loss on asset disposal||20,000|

-The second scenario arises when you sell an asset, so that you receive cash (or some other asset) in exchange for the fixed asset you are selling.
+The second scenario arises when you sell an asset, so that you receive cash (or some other asset) in exchange for the sold asset.
 Depending upon the price paid and the remaining amount of depreciation that has not yet been charged to expense, this can result in either a gain or a loss on sale of the asset.

 For example, ABC Corporation still disposes of its $100,000 machine, but does so after seven years, and sells it for $35,000 in cash.
 In this case, it has already recorded $70,000 of depreciation expense.
 The entry is:

 What if ABC Corporation had sold the machine for $25,000 instead of $35,000?
 Then there would be a loss of $5,000 on the sale.
 The entry would be:

 |Loss on asset disposal||5,000|